-As of January 31, 2020, we had ten issued U.S. patents, nine non-provisional and one provisional U.S. patent applications, five international Patent Cooperation Treaty patent applications pending, and four national stage applications in the European Union.
-The issued patents have expiration dates ranging from 2032 to 2037.
+As of January 31, 2021, we had twelve issued U.S. patents, twelve non-provisional and two provisional U.S. patent applications, four international Patent Cooperation Treaty patent applications pending, and nine national stage applications outside of the U.S. The issued patents have expiration dates ranging from 2032 to 2037.
 Although we actively attempt to utilize patents to protect our technologies, we believe that none of our patents, individually or in the aggregate, are material to our business.
 We will continue to file and prosecute patent applications when appropriate to attempt to protect our rights in our proprietary technologies.
 However, there can be no assurance that our patent applications will be approved, that any patents issued will adequately protect our intellectual property, or that such patents will not be challenged by third parties or found by a judicial authority to be invalid or unenforceable.